 How Fast Does Ammonia Poisoning Kill Fish?

 Most fish owners observe signs of ammonia poisoning within 2-3 days.
 It takes a few days for the chemicals to start burning the fish.
-But once the burns set in, the effects are rapid.
+Once the burns set in, the effects are rapid.

-How fast ammonia poisoning kills fish depends on the size, weight, age, and ammonia levels within the tank.
-However, it’s not uncommon for the entire aquarium to die within the week.
+How fast ammonia poisoning kills fish depends on the tank’s size, weight, age, and ammonia levels.
+However, it’s common for the entire aquarium to die within a week.

 What Are Safe Angelfish Ammonia Levels?

 There is no such thing as a “safe level” of ammonia.
-All ammonia can become toxic, and quickly.
+All ammonia can become toxic quickly.

-In healthy tanks, ammonia is present but converted by beneficial bacteria into nitrite, which is a less harmful toxin.
+In healthy tanks, ammonia is present but converted by beneficial bacteria into nitrite, a less harmful toxin.
 A second beneficial bacteria then converts nitrite into nitrate.

 However, to prevent ammonia, ensure your tank’s pH levels are between 6.8 and 7.8.
 Ammonia found in water with a higher pH than the safe levels is toxic.